Package Torello.HTML

 public static boolean isSingleton(java.lang.String tok)

-along with myriad others, OR if this one of the (very few) "singleton HTML elements", such as the HTML<IMG SRC="...">
+This method checks whether specific HTML elements are both "opening and closing" elements, such as:P, DIV, SPAN,along with myriad others, OR if this one of the (very few) "singleton HTML elements", such as the HTML<IMG SRC="...">element which may not have a closing tag.
+Such tags are also called "Self-Closing" tags.

 View Tags List:

-parameter, and result in a return value of TRUE.
-This list is the complete list of Singleton Element Names that are maintained, by default, in this class' internalLookup Table
+The HTML Elements which are listed (in the link below), indicate exactly what may be passed to this method's'tok'parameter, and result in a return value of TRUE.
+This list is the complete list of Singleton Element Names that are maintained, by default, in this class' internalLookup TableofSingletonTags.

 Singleton Elements